ManadaHerath/ManadaHerath/README.md

 ### 🚀 About Me

 - 🎓 Final year undergraduate passionate about building scalable and efficient software.
-- 🛠️ Currently working on full-stack web development, testing, and cloud deployment.
+- 🛠️ Currently working on full-stack web development, micro-services.
 - 📫 Reach me at: **manadasachinthanaherath@gmail.com**

 ---